r3fang/TaFuCo/README.md

          out.fa           .fa files contains output sequences
 ```

+- **predict**
-- **predict** is to predict fusions between targeted genes.
+  >predict fusions between targeted genes.
 Before running it, user has to make sure R1.fq and R2.fq have their read's name matched up.
 Sort R1.fq and R2.fq based on id if necessary

 ```
 # sort R1.fq and R2.fq if necessary